GavinVasandani/riscv_cpu_gv/personal-statements/arnav.md

       **insert image of mux block here.**

+      Apart from these two functions, jumps were handled by an input from the control block called "**J**".
+When J was 0, there would be no jumps.
+With J = 1 there would be a **jal** operation, but this was easily handled by **alt_PC**.
+Finally if J = 2, a **jalr** operation would be executed.
+This is explained in further detail below.

     - **Instruction Memory:** Apart from the counter and mux block, there is also a memory block(in this particular use case we have used a ROM, but a RAM would work perfectly fine as well).
 Typically a RAM would be implemented in case of a Von Neumann architecture where we require dynamic access to the memory location in case it needs to be changed mid-program).
 The memory block currently contains 65536 (hex FFF as per the memory map) addresses, with 32 bit instruction words stored in each of these addresses.
 The reasoning for this decision was due to optimization of the memory to fit the memory map provided in the project speicifcation.
 It was decided that only 0xFFF locations would be allocated because allocating all $2^{32}$ memory address would require 4 Gigs of system memory which verilator would not be able to handle.

       **insert picture of memory block here.**